pkdone/k8s-cld-mgr/README.md

     $ kubectl get pods
     ```

- You can also view the the state of the deployed environment via the [Google Cloud Platform Console](https://console.cloud.google.com) (look at both the “Kubernetes Engine” and the “Compute Engine” sections of the Console).
+ You can also view the state of the deployed environment via the [Google Cloud Platform Console](https://console.cloud.google.com) (look at both the “Kubernetes Engine” and the “Compute Engine” sections of the Console).

 4. **OPTIONAL:** Check the first of the three running Cloud Manager Automation Agent pods (containers) to see if it is running correctly: